Last Updated on 13/07/2023 by secretmoona

 Annecy by Arzo from Arzo Travels | Instagram

 Getting lost in its narrow streets, buying fresh fruits in the street market, eating delicious baguettes in the cafes, and spending time at the lake…what else can you ask for a perfect day?
-Well, maybe it is even more perfect to end the day with a French wine at the lake.
-While it has an Italian touch (it is also known as the Venice of the Alps), this town is France at its best and though not the only reasons it convinced me even more, that France is stunning!
+Well, maybe it is even more perfect to end the day with a glass of French wine at the lake.
+While it has an Italian touch (it is also known as the Venice of the Alps), this town is France at its best, and though not the only reason, it convinced me even more that France is stunning!

 Moulin Rouge by Hannah from Eat Sleep Breathe Travel | Facebook | Instagram